Why business school admissions should look beyond GPA

 Many questions pose challenges to business school admissions teams, including:

-In a recent Insights Report, the AACSB states, “admissions models that consider candidates based not only on academic achievement but on life experiences, leadership background, and potential…can result in more equitable opportunities for education”.
+In a recent Insights Report, the AACSB states, “admissions models that consider candidates based not only on academic achievement but on life experiences, leadership background, and potential…can result in more [fair] opportunities for education”.
 Therefore, by going beyond GPA when considering candidates, you can create more opportunities and access to individuals who might have previously self-selected out or not made it past academic cutoffs.

 Moving away from traditional measures